You are here: Urology Textbook > Surgery (procedures) > Ureteroscopy

 Stenting of the Ureter

-After ureteroscopy, especially after longer manipulation, the placement of a DJ ureteral stent is necessary for 2–4 weeks.
-After perforation of the ureter, a bladder catheter (for a few days) and an DJ ureteral stent should be placed, to allow a pressure-free urine drainage.
+After ureteroscopy, especially after more extended manipulation, a DJ ureteral stent is necessary for 2–4 weeks.
+After perforation of the ureter, a bladder catheter (for a few days) and a DJ ureteral stent should be placed to allow pressure-free urine drainage.
 The placement of a DJ has been dispensed with success (in several randomized trials) after uncomplicated ureteroscopy (e.g., after ureteral stone extraction).

 Complications of Ureteroscopy